 Our flight landed in the early evening hours in Bangkok from Kuala Lumpur with Bob having flown in straight from Sydney.

 Understandably, Bob must be really tired from all that traveling.
 I know I would.
 Our plan was to check in straight into the hotel and will leave at 0400 hrs the next morning on a 2 hours drive to our first destination, AmazonBKK pond.

 In hindsight, it may have been better for us to spend one extra day in Bangkok just hanging out so that Bob could be better rested and better prepared for the two days of fly-fishing sessions for mega-sized fishes.

-If you want to catch arapaima, you need to either invest in a fair bit of time and spend a bundle of cash and head to the Amazon rivers of South America which would be quite an adventure.
+If you want to catch arapaima in the wild (who doesn’t?), you need to either invest in a fair bit of time and spend a bundle of cash and head to the Amazon rivers of South America which would be quite an adventure.

-One of the other good alternative is to head to AmazonBKK where you can be quite certain to land at least one arapaima.
-Possibly more as there are just so many of them in a pond that is not really that big.
-At last count the operator claimed there are more than 150 arapaima in the pond (very believable when you look at the place) with a good number of fish exceeding the 100kg (220 pounds) mark.
+One of the other good alternative is to head to Thailand where you can be quite certain to land at least one arapaima.
+Possibly more as there are quite a few around in the many ponds across the country.
+At last count this particular operator claimed there are more than 150 arapaima in their pond (very believable when you look at the place) with a good number of fish exceeding the 100kg (220 pounds) mark.

-This trip is a prelude to Bob’s sailfish fishing trip at Kuala Rompin, the third consecutive year Bob’s fishing with me.
+This trip is a prelude to Bob’s sailfish fishing trip at Kuala Rompin, the third consecutive year Bob’s fishing with JW.

 Next stop, IT Monster Lake…